jeanschoenlaub/MorfoTest/README.md

 Got to task 4 only, with not much testing in the code and the pixel counting is wrong...

-For the open questions:
+---
-7:
+Open question 7:
 Simple test case: Create a image (or batch of images) with known pixel values and test that outpu match input.
 Complex: Create a batch of images with wrong pixel values, wrong batch size, wong images shapes (example samller then the squares) .. and check that the appropriate error messages show up

 ---
-10:
+Open question 10:
 For deployment we could consider using ECS because we have a docker container.
 But I have no experiece with this so if I know this is pipeline is modular (in the sense that the defined input and output don't need additional logic), I would deploy on Lambda (because memory limits and processing time fit the lambda limits).